 For other systems, such as password systems, knowing the capability’s bits suffices to wield the capability.
 Knowing the bits is to hold the capability.
 Authority is limited by restricting knowledge of the bits, and conveyed by transmitting them.

 Among the systems that hide the bits from capability holders, there is another difference.
-Some systems segregate the capabilities into special regions of memory; others intermix daya and capabilities.
+Some systems segregate the capabilities into special regions of memory; others intermix data and capabilities.
 IBM’s System 38 devoted a hardware bit in memory in each 16 memory bit word to mark a location as holding part of a capability.
 Capabilities were 64 bits long and intermixed with other user data in memory but “hidden” by the extra bit in memory so as to make the bits therein unreadable and unmodifiable by “user code”.
 The System 38 was not the first to protect capabilities amidst user data but it may have been the last.
 IBM’s AS/400 is in some sense a descendent of the System 38.
 (It is now the iSeries and now System i.)
 The 38 provided a language called “MI” (Machine Interface) that, like Java byte codes, was translated before execution.
 The translator was trusted but not enough to dispense with the hardware to protect the capability bits.

 Systems with special hardware support for capabilities generally arranged for special software to be able to read and write the bits of capabilities.
-The Plessey 250, which segregates capabilities from data, would simultaneously map into a trusted program’s space, the same physical memory segment as a capability segment and also as a data segment.
+The Plessey 250, which segregates capabilities from data, would simultaneously map into a trusted program’s space, the same physical memory segment as a capability segment and at another address as a data segment.